Five-blade ceiling fan with light fixture mounted overhead, installing a ceiling fan

 How to Install a Ceiling Fan (Replacing an Existing Fixture)

-Replacing a ceiling light with a ceiling fan is a 2-hour DIY job — if the existing box is fan-rated.
-Here is the complete safety guide and step-by-step install.
+Replacing a ceiling light with a ceiling fan is a 2-hour DIY job, if the existing box is fan-rated.
+The complete safety guide and step-by-step install.

-A ceiling fan is one of those upgrades that pays for itself the first summer — cuts your AC bill, makes any room more comfortable.
-Installing one yourself takes about 2 hours and saves $200 in labor.
-The key requirement: the existing electrical box has to be rated to support a fan’s weight and vibration.
-If it isn’t, you need to swap that out first.
+A ceiling fan cuts the summer AC bill enough to cover its own cost the first season, and makes any room more comfortable year-round.
+Installing one takes about 2 hours and saves $200 in labor.
+The one thing you can’t skip: the existing electrical box has to be rated to support a fan’s weight and vibration.
+If it isn’t, you swap that out first.

 • A non-contact voltage tester